iopsmon/dc_iopsmon/README.md

 - Ensure you have deployed and configured the Windows and Linux TA's to collect the metric data and set the correct indexes - see the file called indexes.conf.create

 Support:
-None - This is a free app that I developed for my own purpose, but it's great if you want to use Splunk for free, so if you want to use it, test it in a develpoment enviroment first.
+None - This is a free app that I developed for my own purpose, but it's great if you want to use Splunk for free, so if you want to use it, test it in a develpoment enviroment first